Beatrice M. Hinkle: Early career in medicine and psychology

 Hinkle attended the Weimar Conference in 1911.
 At this psychoanalytic gathering both Freud and Jung participated.
 A welcome novelty was the presence of women psychoanalysts from the Zurich school.
-In addition to America's Dr. Hinkle, there were continental women: Lou Andreas-Salomé, Maria Moltzer, Toni Wolff, and Emma Jung.
-Due to illness Sabina Spielrein was absent.
+In addition to America's Dr. Hinkle, there were continental women: Lou Andreas-Salomé, Maria Moltzer, Martha Böddinghaus, Toni Wolff, and Emma Jung.
+Absent was Sabina Spielrein.

+Emma Jung was delighted to meet Beatrice Hinkle.
+"Each had a composed elegance" and yet they enjoyed being at such a conference, hearing timely issues discussed by cutting-edge intellects.
+According to author Catrine Clay, "She was exactly the kind of woman Emma liked."

+Emma liked the American medical doctor Beatrice Moses Hinkle and agreed with her husband that she was 'an American charmer'.
+A woman slightly older than Jung, Hinkle was then married to a wealthy American and comfortable with her professional and social position.
+Emma enjoyed her company, and for a brief time Hinkle became her role model.

-Hearing repeated by Freud his assertion that the female psyche was a derivation of the male's, Dr. Hinkle returned to New York in 1915 determined to spread Jung's contrary views.
+Listening to Freud repeat his assertion that the female psyche was a derivation of the male's, Dr. Hinkle returned to New York in 1915 determined to spread Jung's contrary views.
 In 1922 "Jung's most prominent advocate in the United States [was] Beatrice Hinkle".

 Translation of Jung's Wandlungen und Symbole der Libido (1912)

 A major contribution of Beatrice Moses Hinkle was being among the first to present C. G. Jung's writing to the English-speaking world.
 Jung had attracted her admiration because of his understanding of the female psyche as independent from that of the male.
 She became the first official translator of his work in America.

 Entitled Psychology of the Unconscious.
 A Study of the Transformations and Symbolisms of the Libido, her translation was published in New York in 1916 by Moffat, Yard, and in London in 1917 by Kegan, Paul.
 It included her 40-page "An introduction to psychoanalysis and analytic psychology".
 The psychologist and editor John Kerr many years later commented on Part I of the Jung's 1912 book and her rendering of it:

 Jung had half a masterpiece here and he seemed to know it from the first page.
 The English translation is flawed, but even so, it captures some of the flavor of what was basically a stylistic triumph.
 Here is how the translator Beatrice Hinkle, rendered Jung's beginning: "Anyone who can read Freud's Interpretation of the Dream without scientific rebellion at the newness and apparently unjustified daring of its analytic presentation and without moral indignation at the astonishing nudity of the dream interpretation... will surely be deeply impressed... ."